Club Doncaster Sports Village: Other events

 In September 2008, the stadium was used to host the BAFL (British American Football League) finals known as "Britbowl".

 In mid June 2009 opened its facilities to accommodate corporate events and private functions, the first of which being the marriage reception of Wesley and Claire Vaughan, June 2009.

 In November 2010, darts superstar Dennis Priestley held a darts exhibition at the stadium.

 On 11 May 2013, an IBF Bantamweight World Title boxing match between Jamie McDonnell and Julio Ceja took place at the stadium, with McDonnell the winner.

 On 27 July 2013, an MMA event hosted by UCFC has held at the stadium, the main event was between Ian Freeman and Ricco Rodriguez.

 On 28 April 2016 it was announced that Rugby Union team Doncaster Knights would use the Keepmoat for a maximum of six games the following season if they were to win promotion to Premiership Rugby.
 This would allow work to be undertaken on their home ground of Castle Park in order to bring it up to at least the minimum seating capacity of 10,000 required by the RFU and the Professional Game Board (PGB) for a premiership venue.
 However, the Doncaster Knights did not achieve promotion that season.

 Naming rights

-When construction began on the stadium, a planning permission application was made under the name “Doncaster Community Stadium” with many people speculating that this would be the official name.
+When construction began on the stadium, a planning permission application was made under the name "Doncaster Community Stadium" with many people speculating that this would be the official name.

-However, prior to the stadium’s opening, Keepmoat Homes, was unveiled as the stadium’s first sponsor.
+However, prior to the stadium's opening, Keepmoat Homes, was unveiled as the stadium's first sponsor.
 Keepmoat Homes would go on to sponsor the stadium for the first 15 years spanning between November 2006 and December 2021.

-On 14 December 2021, Doncaster based construction company Eco-Power was announced as the new naming rights holder, taking effect from 27 December 2021, initially until the end of 2025.
+On 14 December 2021, Doncaster based construction company Eco-Power was announced as the new naming rights holder, taking effect from 27 December 2021.

+In 2024 Eco-Power said that they were scaling back their sponsorship commitments, but would continue to sponsor the ground for the 2024/25 campaign while the club looked for a new naming sponsor.

+On 19 May 2026, it was announced that the stadium would be renamed as the "Club Doncaster Sports Village", with the new name expected to come force from 30 June 2026.